Sulphur Mountain Hike Guide + Gondola Information (Banff)

 Unless you’re on some form of public land – random camping and free car camping is not permitted in the Canadian Rockies.
 If you do plan to “free” camp in the designated areas, you must purchase the Public Lands Camping Pass.

-When to Camp: Camping can be done year round in some locations, however many campgrounds close for the winter.
-If you’re hoping to backcountry camp, July-August is the best time of year for warmer and more stable weather.
+When to Camp: most campgrounds close for the winter, however a few remain open year round.
+July-August is best for backcountry camping.
 Keep in mind, temperatures are typically very cold at night even during peak summer.

 Hut Camping: the Alpine Club of Canada has established alpine huts scattered around the Rockies and beyond.
 These huts must be booked in advance and cater to backcountry skiers, hikers, and climbers.